DomFico/Auto-VSE/README.md

    - **`plot_field_vs_frequency.py`**
      - Reads `aggregated_results.csv` and frequency data from `freq_data.txt`.
      - Merges the average electric field data with vibrational frequencies (provided per ligand and solvent).
-     - Creates a publication-quality scatter plot where the x-axis is the average solvent electric field (in MV/cm) and the y-axis is the C=O frequency (in cm⁻¹).
+     - Creates a scatter plot where the x-axis is the average solvent electric field (in MV/cm) and the y-axis is the C=O frequency (in cm⁻¹).
      - For each ligand, a solid black regression line (extended across the full x-range) is fitted and printed to the terminal in the format:
        ```
        v̅C═O<ligand> = <slope>|F⃗solv| + <intercept> (R2 = <r²>)